johncarl81/transfuse/getting_started.md

 </manifest>
 {% endhighlight %}

-Worth noting, Transfuse is legacy friendly and allows you to migrate your Activities and other Android components into Transfuse as you wish, so for applications with an existing codebase the previous step is not required.
+Worth noting, Transfuse is legacy friendly and allows you to migrate your Activities and other Android components into Transfuse as you wish, so for applications with an existing codebase the previous step is not required but some manual merging may be needed.

 #### Download Transfuse